Updated: Aug 11

-Since your IC diagnosis, have you been told to swap out your coffee or caffeinated tea for an herbal tea?
-The experts of IC will recommend these as they can be gentler on your bladder than the alternative.
+Since your Interstitial Cystitis diagnosis, have you been told to swap out your coffee or caffeinated tea for an herbal tea?
+The experts of the IC community will recommend these as they can be gentler on your bladder than the alternative.

 Herbal teas can be a great way to stay hydrated, calm your nerves, and soothe your bladder.
 They are thought to improve overall well-being and naturally cleanse the body.